 Article Marketing Automation is Linkvana for article marketing.
 The idea with AMA is that you write a unique article about your specific niche, then you manually go in and “spin” the content.
 Spinning means that you go through each sentence of your article and provide different alternative wordings.

 You can give alternate sentences or words, but the idea is that once the article is “spun,” AMA’s software will choose each alternative at random and create a brand new, “unique” article every time.
 Once again it sounds great, right?
-Work hard up front, have unlimited unique content from one article and then AMA will spread that unique content among its content providers.
+Work hard upfront, have unlimited unique content from one article and then AMA will spread that unique content among its content providers.

 I did like AMA over Linkvana for two reasons:

-- You manually spin the content instead of using an automated software so you control the quality of the alternatives.
+- You manually spin the content instead of using automated software so you control the quality of the alternatives.

-- AMA content spreaders choose what they want to publish so higher quality articles are rewarded.
+- AMA content spreaders choose what they want to publish so higher-quality articles are rewarded.

 I did see some improvement in ranking and traffic when I tested AMA and the much lower price point is welcome, but I’m not wild about spinning articles.
 To do it well requires a lot of time and in my experience, I’ve found that one high-quality article submitted to the right place can beat the pants off 50 mediocre spun articles spread far and wide.
 But, if you must, I would recommend AMA over any other automating service.

 No matter what marketing and backlink methods you use remember one thing: quality matters above all else.
-Backlinks might win search positions some of the time, but quality content that readers love will get high search position every time.
+Backlinks might win search positions some of the time, but quality content that readers love will get a high search position every time.
 Use a service like Article Marketing Automation with great quality content and you’ll improve human traffic as well as search rankings.
 Use it to spread shit and, no matter how far and wide you spread it, it will still be shit.

 The bottom line is this: don’t be a part of the problem.
 Quality is rewarded and SPAM is punished.
 Good stuff rises to the top and makes money, bullshit stays exactly where bullshit ought to stay.
 But, should you ever find yourself alone in the woods with nothing but your blog and one of these services, do what Bear Grylls would do: drink your pee and build backlinks.